-Delivering medications has always been a difficult task.
-Imagine how hard it is to give injections to a herd of sheep–a problem that the commercial wool industry must face.
-Using a needle in this environment is just not a feasible or sanitary due to issues such as needle breakage and disease transfer.
+Delivering medications has always been a complicated undertaking.
+Imagine how tough it is to give injections to a herd of sheep–a problem the commercial livestock industry endures.
+In such an environment, using a needle is not feasible or sanitary due to issues such as needle breakage and transmittance of diseases.

-see A fast reliable multi-dose device was required to overcome this problem.
-The Cobra Needle-Free Injector was developed at MIT’s BioInstrumentation Laboratory to meet this demand.
-Drug injection is achieved by penetrating the skin with a micro-stream of liquid drug moving at a high velocity.
-Unlike other systems that use gas or springs to propel the liquid, the Cobra uses Shape Memory alloy to create the pressure needed to propel the liquid drug through the nozzle at 300 m/s.
-The advantage of the Shape Memory alloy is that it can generate a large force and contracts much more quickly then conventional actuators.
-A patent application has been filed for this method.
+To overcome this problem, a speedy and reliable multi-dose device was essential.
+To meet this demand, the Cobra Needle-Free Injector was developed at MIT’s BioInstrumentation Laboratory.
+Moving at a high velocity, drug injection is achieved by penetrating the skin with a micro-stream of liquid drug.
+Other systems use gas or springs to propel the liquid, however, the Cobra uses Shape Memory alloy to thrust the liquid drug through the nozzle at 300 m/s.
+The Shape Memory alloy generates a large force and contracts quicker than conventional actuators.
+A patent application has been filed for this technique.